cataltas/Capstone/README.md

 The labels for all three plots have been encoded such that each unique array has been attributed an integer value.
 For the whole dataset we have 8 such unique labels.

-The dataset used for this datavisualisation is that of Eric Jonas' github repository.
+The dataset used for this data visualisation is that of Eric Jonas' github repository.
 We will re-run these experiments once we have our actual dataset.

 Take aways: These plots are hard to interpret due to the fact that we have a disproportional amount of steps where all the transistors are off.